mavericks-software/harvest-sync/README.md

 Run the script from within the harvest-sync folder, for example like so:
 `./synchronize.py --source $HARVEST_SOURCE_ACCOUNT_ID --destination $HARVEST_DESTINATION_ACCOUNT_ID --token $YOUR_HARVEST_PAT --start 2022-03-01 --end 2022-03-02`

-## Caveats

-The script is not yet indepotency safe, i.e if you run it twice, it will create the entries twice.
-Duplicate alert!
+The script has had rudimentary testing as indepotency safe, so feel free to run it in cron if you want.

 ## TODO
 - Mapping json schema and validation.